tinymovr/Dianome/README.md

-# Safedist
+# Dianome
-Schematic and Board file for the Safedist PDB
+Schematic and Board file for the Dianome PDB